graig-sutherland/graig-sutherland.github.io/pubs.md

 ---

 ### In review
-* **Sutherland, G.**, J. Rabault and A. Jensen.
+0. **Sutherland, G.**, J. Rabault and A. Jensen.
 A new method to measure reflection and directional spread from accelerometers on sea ice.
 Submitted to the *Journal of Atmospheric and Oceanic Technology*.
-* Esters L., S. Landwehr, **G. Sutherland**, T. G. Bell, K. H. Christensen, E. S. Saltzman, S. D. Miller and B. Ward.
+0. Esters L., S. Landwehr, **G. Sutherland**, T. G. Bell, K. H. Christensen, E. S. Saltzman, S. D. Miller and B. Ward.
 Parameterizing air-sea gas transfer with dissipation.
 Under review in *Journal of Geophysical Research: Oceans*.
+{: reversed="reversed"}

 ### Refereed
 0. Rabault J., **G. Sutherland**, O. Gundersen and A. Jensen (2017).
 Measurements of wave damping by grease ice using Open Source loggers. *Journal of Glaciology*.
 Accepted.